100 Years of Women's Votes

 Free admission, with thanks to anonymous donors.

-July 2020, on site at the Shafer Museum
+TBD, on site at the Shafer Museum

 Funding provided by the Washington State Women’s Commission and the Washington State Historical Society through the Votes for Women Centennial Grant Program